 Izmir has a well-developed transportation network.
 The subway line links the city’s Ucyol and Konak Square neighborhoods with Bornova, a northeastern suburb.
 The metro system in the city is efficient and well-kept.
 The Izban commuter rail line is an option because it runs through the center of the city.

 Buses are well-served by a comprehensive public bus system.
 The means of transportation inside Izmir and to the neighboring areas are quite convenient and well-developed.
 Cash or a city card can be used on these buses.

-Minibusses are fixed-route minibus services in the suburbs and they are a kind of shared taxis.
+Minibusses are fixed-route minibus services in the suburbs and they are a kind of shared taxi.

 Public ferries provide transportation between Bostanli, Karsiyaka, Bayrakli, Alsancak, Pasaport, Konak, Goztepe, and Uckuyular.

 Taxis have reasonable rates.
-According to the destination, taxi drivers can offer you an estimate on the cost of the journey.
+According to the destination, taxi drivers can offer you an estimate of the cost of the journey.